|

 Our Chapter meetings are held on the second Tuesday of the month from September to June.
 Contact [email protected] for more info.

-Next Presentation: Tuesday December 12th, 2023 at 6PM Westbury Manor 1100 Jericho Tpke Westbury NY, 11590 Members and Approved Guests: $60 Non-Members: $70 Student Chapter Members: $15 (member rate and use discount code STUDENT) Monthly Meeting:
+Next Meeting: Tuesday April 14th, 2026 at 6PM Westbury Manor 1100 Jericho Tpke Westbury NY, 11590 Members and Approved Guests: $60 Non-Members: $70 Student Chapter Members: $15 (member rate and use discount code STUDENT) Monthly Meeting:

 Member MonthlyMeeting Registration